-Best of all, it’s the easiest gratin you’ll ever assemble!
-Instead of fussing with a béchamel sauce, this recipe uses thickened coconut milk instead.
+This is the easiest gratin you'll ever assemble!
+Instead of fussing with a béchamel sauce, this recipe uses thickened coconut milk instead (making it a vegan gratin, but nobody will know it).

-- Blanch two chopped bunches of Swiss chard in a large pot of boiling water until they’re wilted and tender.
+- Blanch two chopped bunches of Swiss chard in a large pot of boiling water until wilted and tender, then drain and rinse in cold water.
+Squeeze out as much liquid as possible, then finely chop.

 - Make a coconut cream sauce by reducing full-fat coconut milk with grated garlic and ginger.
 Thicken the sauce with cornstarch.

 - Stir the chard into the creamy sauce and squeeze in fresh lime juice (which will brighten all the flavors).
-Spread the mixture into a greased baking dish.
+Spread the mixture into a greased baking dish and top with panko breadcrumbs that have been tossed with olive oil.

 - Bake the gratin until the sauce is bubbling and the top is golden brown and crisp.